OpenNTF/WebDevToolkitForDx/README.md

 Usage:
 ```
 $ cd <path to the wcm library>
-$ dxdxwcmdesigns pull [options]
+$ dxwcmdesigns pull [options]
 ```
 This command will download any remote changes to the WCM library.
-First run `wcm init` to initialize the WCM library before using `wcm pull`.
+First run `dxwcmdesigns init` to initialize the WCM library before using `dxwcmdesigns pull`.

 The available options are:
 - `-d`, `--dir`: The local directory of the WCM library.
 By default, it will be